amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/30_add_authentication/30_test.md

   src = "images/30-20-test-1.png"
 +++

 You just add a bit of logic in the `ApplicationDelegate` class to sign in and to sign out users.
-You also modified the screen flow to start the app with a LandingView that controls the routing towards a login view or the landmarks list view based on the user authentication status.
+You also modified the screen flow to start the app with a `LandingView` that controls the routing towards a `LoginViewController` or the `LandmarksList` view based on the user authentication status.

 Let's now verify everythign works as expected.
 Start the application using XCode's menu and click **Product**, then **Run** (or press **&#8984;R**).

-The application starts and shows the *LandingView*.
+The application starts and shows the `LandingView`.
 Click on the user icon in the middle of the screen to trigger the Amplify Login View.
 Click on **Create new account** to signup a new user.

 Landing View | Authentication View | Signup View
 :---: | :---: | :---: |
 !![Landing View](/images/30-20-test-1.png) | ![App Login Screen](/images/30-20-test-2.png) | ![App Login Screen](/images/30-20-test-3.png) |

 After clicking **Sign Up**, check your email.
-Cognito sends you a verification code.
+Cognito sends you a confirmation code.

 Code View | Registration View | Landmarks List View :---: | :---: | :---: |
 !![Landing View](/images/30-20-test-4.png) | ![App Login Screen](/images/30-20-test-5.png) | ![App Login Screen](/images/30-20-test-6.png) |

-Click **Sign Out** to end the session and return to the *LandingView*.
+Click **Sign Out** to end the session and return to the `LandingView`.

-In the XCode console, you see some application debugging information: the username and profile of the signed in user and the Cognito token.
+In the XCode console, you see some application debugging information: the username and profile of the signed in user as well as its Cognito token.

 ```text
 user just signed in.